 Subsection (2).
-Endowment Fund.
+Endowment fund.
 An endowment fund is an institutional fund or a part of an institutional fund that is not wholly expendable by the institution on a current basis.
-A restriction that makes a fund an endowment fund arises from the terms of a gift instrument.
+A restriction on use that makes a fund an endowment fund arises from the terms of a gift instrument.
 If an institution has more than one endowment fund, under Section 3 the institution can manage and invest some or all endowment funds together.
 Section 4 and Section 6 must be applied to individual funds and cannot be applied to a group of funds that may be managed collectively for investment purposes.
+An institution may manage several funds together if the funds all have the same purpose.
+These funds would be considered one endowment fund for purposes of this Act.

-Board-designated funds are institutional funds but not endowment funds.
+Board-restricted\designated funds are institutional funds but not endowment funds.
 The rules on expenditures and modification of restrictions in this Act do not apply to restrictions placed by an institution on an otherwise unrestricted fund held by the institution for its own benefit.
 The institution may be able to change these restrictions itself, subject to internal rules and to the fiduciary duties that apply to those that manage an institution.

-If an institution transfers assets to another institution, subject to the restriction that the other institution hold the assets as an endowment, then the second institution will hold the assets as an endowment fund.
+If an institution transfers assets designated as an endowment to another institution, subject to the restriction that the other institution hold the assets as an endowment, then the second institution will hold the assets that fund as an endowment fund.

 Subsection (3).
-Gift Instrument.
+Gift instrument.
 The term gift instrument refers to the records that establish the terms of a gift and may consist of more than one document.
 As used in this definition, "record" is an expansive concept and means a writing in any form, including electronic.
 The term includes a will, deed, grant, conveyance, agreement, or memorandum, and also includes writings that do not have a donative purpose.
 For example, under some circumstances the bylaws of the institution, minutes of the board of directors, or canceled checks could be a gift instrument or be one of several records constituting a gift instrument.